helloboyxxx/MATH-413-lecture-notes/413_Generating-functions.md

 This is particularly suited to some sequences involving **combinations and binomial coefficients**.

-However, for sequences whose terms count permutations, it is more useful to consider a generating function with respect to the monomials
+However, for sequences whose terms count **permutations**, it is more useful to consider a generating function with respect to the monomials
 $$
 1, x, \frac{x^2}{2 !}, \frac{x^3}{3 !}, \ldots
 $$